dannyhammer/toad/README.md

 # Toad - A UCI-compatible toy chess engine

 Toad is a work-in-progress [chess engine](https://en.wikipedia.org/wiki/Chess_engine), and serves as my personal excuse to write fun code in Rust.
-It is built upon my [`chessie`](https://crates.io/crates/chessie) crate, which is the "core" library that handles move generation and all other rules of chess.
+It was originally built upon my [`chessie`](https://crates.io/crates/chessie) crate, which is a chess library that handles board representation, move generation and all other rules of chess.

 Up for a game?
 Play against Toad on [Lichess](https://lichess.org/@/toad-bot)!